Freevacy Ltd Privacy Notice

 This enables us to monitor things like the number of visitors looking at different parts of our site and the number of contacts versus the number of visitors.
 If we were to collect identifiable information we would tell you up front.

-Freevacy does use MailChimp for marketing purposes to existing and new commercial organisations and this service does enable us to monitor which companies open the marketing emails but we never market to individuals unless through the Soft-opt-in exemption where we are sending details of similar products to our customers and we always offer a simple method to opt out of further marketing.
+If you receive marketing communications from us it is through the Soft-opt-in exemption where we are sending details of similar products or services to existing/prospective customers.
+We always offer a simple method for you to opt out of further marketing.

 Calling our helpline